VKCOM/nocolor/docs/introducing_colors.md

 }
 ```

-If you face some problem with inferring, you can always help NoColor by adding the `@var` PHPDoc:
+Typically, if an IDE can suggest instance properties after the `->`, NoColor will detect a class correctly also.
+However, if you face any problem with inferring, you can always help NoColor by adding the `@var` PHPDoc:
 ```php
 function debug(array $options) {
   /** @var DBLayer $logger */